 11 Cognitive Bias With Examples.

-There are a lot of scientific studies that have categorized types of biases.
-Furthermore from a cognitive perspective, biases are errors that occur in the way we acquire knowledge and form viewpoints.
-Also, these flaws in thinking result in biases in our personal beliefs.
+There are many scientific studies that have categorized different types of biases.
+Another thing about biases is that they are errors that occur in the way we acquire knowledge and form viewpoints.
+Further, these flaws in thinking result in biases in our personal beliefs.
 To list, below are 11 categories of cognitive biases with examples:

 1. Confirmation Bias.